pepelsbey/pepelsbey.dev/src/articles/native-light-dark/index.md

 	title="Three-button switcher group: light, auto, dark.
 The auto button is selected."
 ></iframe>

 Given that scheme files containing only variables are relatively small, and browsers download all CSS files anyway (only the priority differs), the switching happens seamlessly.
-You can check this method in action on this website.
-And if you happen to use Safari or Vivaldi browsers, you might notice something else changing while you switch the schemes.

 ## One more thing